Housing in Vienna: Post-war era

-After nearly a decade under fascist control, the Social Democratic Party of Austria (SPÖ)—the post-war re-establishment of the SDAPÖ—began the reconstruction of Vienna and its housing under the lines of the wellfare state.
+After nearly a decade under fascist control, the Social Democratic Party of Austria (SPÖ)—the post-war re-establishment of the SDAPÖ—began the reconstruction of Vienna and its housing under the lines of the welfare state.

 Per-Albin-Hansson-Siedlung, designed by Franz Schuster alongside Eugen Wörle, Friedrich Pangratz, and Stephan Simony, featured homes built with bricks made out of debris and cement by using so-called Vibro-block machines supplied by Sweden.
 The development was named after Per Albin Hansson, the Swedish Prime Minister who had been involved in Sweden's own Folkhemmet.

 In 1984, the Vienna Land Procurement and Urban Renewal Fund was established to buy up land for the construction of social housing, as well as renovate and renew dwellings, particularly those within Inner Vienna.

 In the mid-1990s, the private rent controls were weakened by deregulation on the federal level, which allowed landlords to increase rents on dewllings constructed in Vienna after 1944 based on aspects, such as location.
 The federal deregulations also made it easier for landlords to put limits on contracts after 1994.
 Dwellings in Vienna constructed before 1944 were unaffected by the change, retaining strong rent controls and tenant protections.

 In 1995, Austria was admitted to the European Union.
 In 2004, construction of municipal housing was halted, with the SPÖ justifying the action in order to meet European Union regulations.

 In 2015, Vienna resumed the construction of municipal housing.

 Present overview

 Renting and homeownership

 Vienna today has some of the most affordable housing and lowest rents in Europe.
 In 2023, rent for a two-bedroom was €542 a month.

 Approximately 80% of Vienna either privately or socially rents, with 60% of Viennese residents residing in social housing, split nearly evenly between city-owned public housing and in limited-profit housing associations, (Note: sometimes referred to as "Gemeinnützige Bauvereinigungen" or "Genossenschaftswohnung" in German) such as housing cooperatives and strictly regulated private housing.
-80% of residents in Vienna qualifying for public housing, and rent controls apply to 77% of private rentals.
+80% of residents in Vienna qualify for public housing, and rent controls apply to 77% of private rentals.
 Additionally, renters have strong just-cause eviction protections.
 Additionally, in Austria, dwellings built before 1944 that are privately rented are subject to stricter rent controls than dwellings built from 1945 onwards.

 Vienna directly owns the most public housing stock of any city in Europe, at approximately 220,000 municipal units.
 A quarter of Vienna's population lives in public housing.
 According to Viennese law, rents in public housing can only be increased if a given years inflation exceeds 5 percent.
 City-owned public housing makes up around half of Vienna's social housing stock.

 Another 200,000 dwellings are LPHAs, which may be formed as a private company or as a housing cooperative.
 LPHAs are federally regulated, and only allowed to charge cost-covering rents.
 LPHAs make up the remaining half of Vienna's social housing stock.

 As of 2018, 19% of Viennese residents lived in a dwelling they owned.